hiro2233/nuttx/nuttx/tools/README.txt

        in step 5 that will actually generate the font C file.
-So, given your NXFONTS_FONTID=2, it needs to determine a prefix to use for auto-generated variable and function names and (again) the name of the autogenerated file to create (this must be the same name that was used in nuttx/graphics/nxfonts/Make.defs):
+So, given your NXFONTS_FONTID=2, it needs to determine a prefix to use for auto-generated variable and function names and (again) the name of the auto-generated file to create (this must be the same name that was used in nuttx/graphics/nxfonts/Make.defs):

        ifeq ($(NXFONTS_FONTID),1)